 A DOT approved motorcycle/racing helmet is required for all drivers.
 Your drivers can share helmets, but every driver on the track MUST have this helmet.
 It is highly recommended to use a full face helmet, but open face helmets are permitted.
 NOTE: if you drive with open face, DOT goggles are mandatory.
 If the goggles do nothing, you can’t race.
 NO half helmets.
 No bicycle helmets.
 No damage on helmets.
 If you have a serious spill in your helmet, you are required to replace it.

-Long pants and long shirts, or knee pads and elbow pads, are required.
-I don’t care how hot it is, we supply plenty of water to the teams.
+Any appendage or human part that is exposed to the elements must be protected effectively via protective gear such as knee pads and elbow pads/ cloth or other.
+We are not responsible for your willful ignorance to our incredibly heavy suggestions to protect yourself.
 Even at 20mph road rash can be pretty nasty.
 Knee pads or elbow pads in conjunction with long pants and sleeves are also deeply, seriously, really really really really really recommended with BIG DAMN BOLD letters but it honestly depends on your sitting stance and your leg exposure.
-Mechanix gloves or better are required for everyone that is on track, including track marshalls (we will provide the gloves to track marshalls).
+Wear gloves.
+Mechanix gloves or better are required for everyone that is on track, including track marshals (we will provide the gloves to track marshals).
 Except Jim Burke.
 He gets to do what he wants.

 In the event of an accident, you must be able to leave your vehicle completely in 5 seconds or less.
 This is to prevent any issues that may arise from potential fires or overheating components.
 DO NOT build a car that is difficult to get out of.
 You can make the entrance of your vehicle as difficult as you want, but you need to be able to exit quickly and on your own, as all of us are getting too old for this crap.